broadinstitute/single_cell_classification/README.md

 * sc_alt.csv
 * barcodes.tsv

 Matrices of reference and alternate allele counts at given SNP sites are needed for reference cell lines and single cell data.
-The methods assume alt and ref matrices for the reference samples are SNP sites x reference samples and alt and ref matrices for the single cell data are cells x SNP sites.
+The methods assume that the alt and ref matrices are samples x SNP sites.
 For bulk RNAseq, freebayes (https://github.com/ekg/freebayes) was run with forced calling at a set of 100,000 SNP sites, then we combined the freebayes vcf file for each sample using load_data_helpers.R/combine_bulk_reference_profiles to create ref and alt allele count matrices.
-For the single cell RNAseq, ref and alt allele matrices were produced using the method snpclust (https://github.com/10XGenomics/single-cell-3prime-snp-clustering).
+For the single cell RNAseq, ref and alt allele matrices were produced using the method scAlleleCount (https://github.com/barkasn/scAlleleCount).
 The single cell barcodes, as output from the cellranger count method, are also required.

 To run the QC scripts or gene_expression_classification these files, as output from the cellranger count method, are needed: